yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 ![python-bootcamp-for-geoengineers-logo](https://user-images.githubusercontent.com/51282928/83759266-80d8f580-a69d-11ea-9149-9c2eed8b025f.png)

 Python Bootcamp for Geoengineers is a GitHub repository that stores all of available materials to start learning and working with Python for needs in oil and gas exploration and production, energy sector, and geoscience.
 This repo also stores all Jupyter notebooks that I give training to several SPEs student and professional sections.
 Some materials also linked to other repos and packages that I created (e.g. *PyReservoir* and *PyReSim*) where they're used.

+## Workshops and Training

-## Introduction to Python for Exploration and Production Course
+### Introduction to Python for Exploration and Production Course

 This is a 1-day (3-hour) workshop I gave with SPE Trisakti Student Chapter, Indonesia, in September 13rd, 2020.
 Around 450 participants registered for this training session.